Bryant & May

-Bryant & May was a British company created in the mid-19th century specifically to make matches.
-Their original Bryant & May Factory was located in Bow, London.
-They later opened other match factories in the United Kingdom and Australia, such as the Bryant & May Factory, Melbourne, and owned match factories in other parts of the world.
+Bryant & May was a British match manufacturer, which today exists only as a brand name owned by Swedish Match.
+The company was formed in the mid-19th century as a dry goods trader, with its first match works, the Bryant & May Factory, located in Bow, London.
+It later opened other factories in the United Kingdom, Australia, and other parts of the world.